 Whatever helps you relax, work it into your daily or weekly routine.

 Be Patient With Yourself

-If you're struggling to get motivated as a freelancer after taking time off, don't be too hard on yourself!
-We've all been there and with a little effort, it's only a matter of time before you get back on track.
+If you're struggling to get motivated as a freelancer after taking time off, don't be too hard on yourself.
+We've all been there!
+With a little effort, it's only a matter of time before you get back on track.

 There you have it; my top tips to help freelancers shake off the post-vacation daze and get back into the swing of things.

 I hope you found this article helpful!
 You may also want to check out these guides on prepping your freelance business for the new year and the top 9 books to help you grow your business this year.

 You must be logged in to post a comment.